awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

 1. Delete the original node group with the following command, substituting the *example* values with your cluster and nodegroup names:

    ```
-   eksctl delete nodegroup --cluster default --name standard-workers
+   eksctl delete nodegroup --cluster default --name standard-nodes
    ```

 ------
 #### [ AWS Management Console ]

-**To migrate your applications to a new worker node group with the AWS Management Console**
+**To migrate your applications to a new node group with the AWS Management Console**

-1. Launch a new worker node group by following the steps outlined in [Launching Amazon EKS Linux worker nodes](launch-workers.md)\.
+1. Launch a new node group by following the steps outlined in [Launching self\-managed Amazon Linux 2 Linux nodes](launch-workers.md)\.

 1. When your stack has finished creating, select it in the console and choose **Outputs**\.

 1. <a name="node-instance-role-step"></a>Record the **NodeInstanceRole** for the node group that was created\.
-You need this to add the new Amazon EKS worker nodes to your cluster\.
+You need this to add the new Amazon EKS nodes to your cluster\.
 **Note**
 If you have attached any additional IAM policies to your old node group IAM role, such as adding permissions for the Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), you should attach those same policies to your new node group IAM role to maintain that functionality on the new group\.

-1. Update the security groups for both worker node groups so that they can communicate with each other\.
+1. Update the security groups for both node groups so that they can communicate with each other\.
 For more information, see [Amazon EKS security group considerations](sec-group-reqs.md)\.

-   1. Record the security group IDs for both worker node groups\.
+   1. Record the security group IDs for both node groups\.
 This is shown as the **NodeSecurityGroup** value in the AWS CloudFormation stack outputs\.

       You can use the following AWS CLI commands to get the security group IDs from the stack names\.
-In these commands, `oldNodes` is the AWS CloudFormation stack name for your older worker node stack, and `newNodes` is the name of the stack that you are migrating to\.
+In these commands, `oldNodes` is the AWS CloudFormation stack name for your older node stack, and `newNodes` is the name of the stack that you are migrating to\.

       ```
       oldNodes="<old_node_CFN_stack_name>"